Watertoon/Awn/README.md

 * Window support

 # Pending integration (in-drafting)
+* A pipeline for compiling shaders into a suitable container
 * A font drawer
 * A file decompressor
 * More cryptograhically secure hash algorithms (SHA256)